-The diff utility can take one operand in the form of stdin (represented by "-"), and you can leverage this feature to diff over ssh.
+The diff utility can take one operand in the form of stdin (represented by "-"), and you can leverage this feature to diff over SSH as follows.

-The above command line will prompt you for a ssh password to the remote host.
-Once you enter the password correctly, the command will read the content of a remote file via ssh, and then pipe it into diff utility for comparison with a local file.
+The above command line will prompt you for an SSH password to the remote host.
+Once you enter the password correctly, the command will read the content of a remote file via SSH, and then pipe it into diff utility for comparison with a local file.

 To diff a local file and a remote file: